friemen/reactnet/README.md

 ```

 The var `n` now contains a thin wrapper around a Clojure agent.
 This
-is necessary to support other execution models, for example based on an
+is necessary to support other execution models, for example based on
-atom (for unittesting) or on core.async channels and go-blocks.
+an atom (for unit testing) or on core.async channels and go-blocks.

 Please note that an agent-based network reference executes propagation
 and updates asynchronously (on a different thread).
 Therefore changes